-Delaware City is a Certified Local Government (CLG), which is status granted by the National Park Service and the State Historic Preservation Office giving Delaware City the authority to nominate properties to the National Register of Historic Places and which recognizes Delaware City’s historic preservation program.
+Delaware City is a Certified Local Government (CLG), which is a status granted by the National Park Service and the State Historic Preservation Office giving Delaware City the authority to nominate properties to the National Register of Historic Places and which recognizes Delaware City’s historic preservation program.

 The HPC consists of seven members appointed by Mayor & Council for a three-year term.
 Unless otherwise posted, the Commission meets the first Tuesday of each month at 7:00 P.M. at Town Hall, 407 Clinton Street.
+Agendas and Minutes

 The current members of the HPC are:

 - Dale Slotter

 Property owners seeking HPC review of plans to build or renovate structures in the Historic District must submit a completed application form and supporting material meeting the review requirements to Town Hall at least five days prior to the next Commission meeting.

 The Historic Preservation Commission has developed two publications to guide preservation and development in the Historic District.
 One is Design Guidelines for Clinton Street and the other is the Field Guide to Delaware City Architecture.
 A Homeowners Guide is in preparation.
 In addition, a number of preservation resource books and pamphlets are available at Town Hall and the Delaware City Library.